 Figure.
-4.4.9 - 105.
+4.4.9 - 102.
 Simplified function block diagram of the CBFP function.

-The function block uses analog current measurement values.
-It always uses the RMS magnitude of the current measurement input.
+The function block uses fundamental frequency component of phase current and residual current measurement values.
 The user can select I01, I02 or the calculated I0 for the residual current measurement.
-A -20 ms averaged value of the selected magnitude is used for pre-fault data registering.